jplusplus/nobel/README.md

 The [maintenance](maintenance/) folder contains scripts to be run from the command line:

 * `purgeCache.php` will purge _all_ caches.
 Depending on your cache settings and server setup, you might need to run this script as root: `sudo php purgeCache.php` (if you are using the default file cache you are very likely to need this).

+* `populateCache.php` tries to populate the cache for lists and galleries.
+Running this script will take quite some time.
+You might want to put in in a cron job, to run during low trafic hours.
+Usage: `php populateCache.php`, `php populateCache.php --limit="10"` or `php populateCache.php -l10`